 Consider the relative size of the objects in the photo.
-If your brain didn't tell you otherwise, you would either assume that the buildings in downtown were several inches tall or that the pop can was several hundred feet tall.
+If your brain didn't tell you otherwise, you would either assume that the buildings in downtown were several inches tall or that can was several the pop feet hundred tall.
 This illustrates the need to calibrate (or scale) your camera with items that are the same distance from the camera as the motion of the object being recorded.